Qi (standard): Adoption

 Nokia first adopted Qi in its Lumia 920, and Samsung Mobile on the Galaxy S3 (supported via a retrofittable official Samsung back cover accessory) in 2012, the Google/LG Nexus 4 followed later that year.
 Toyota began offering a Qi charging cradle as a factory option on its 2013 Avalon Limited, with Ssangyong the second car manufacturer to offer a Qi option, also in 2013.

 As the Qi standard gained popularity, Qi Hotspots began to arise in places such as coffee shops, airports, sports arenas, etc. In 2012, The Coffee Bean and Tea Leaf, a US coffee chain, announced plans to install inductive charging stations at selected major metropolitan cities, as did Virgin Atlantic, for United Kingdom's London Heathrow Airport, and New York City's John F. Kennedy International Airport.

-In 2015, a survey found that 76% of people surveyed in the United States and China were aware of wireless charging (an increase from 36% the previous year), and 20% were using it – however, only 16% of those were using it daily.
+In 2015, a survey found that 76% of people surveyed in the United States and China were aware of wireless charging (an increase from 36% the previous year), and 16% of those were using it daily.
 Furniture retailer IKEA introduced lamps and tables with integrated wireless chargers for sale in 2015, and the Lexus NX gained an optional Qi charging pad in the center console.
 An estimated 120 million wirelessly charging phones were sold that year, notably the Samsung Galaxy S6, which supported both Qi and the competing Power Matters Alliance standards.
-However, the existence of several competing wireless charging standards was still seen as a barrier to adoption.